rust-lang/book/nostarch/chapter02.md

 }
 ```

-A few new bits here.
-The first is another `use`.
-We bring a type called
+There are a few new bits here.
+The first is another `use`, bringing a type
+called `std::cmp::Ordering` into scope from the standard crate. `Ordering` is
+another enum, like `Result`, but the variants for `Ordering` are `Less`,
+`Greater`, and `Equal`.
+These are the three outcomes that are possible when you
+compare two things.

-`std::cmp::Ordering` into scope.
-Then we add five new lines at the bottom that
+Then we add five new lines at the bottom that use the `Ordering` type:
-use that type:

 ```rust,ignore
 match guess.cmp(&secret_number) {